blocher/grace/public/wp-content/plugins/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.14.2 =
+* Fix: Remove unnecessary database calls from admin pages.
+* Fix: Improved Oxygen compatibility.

+= 4.14.1 =
+* Adds a missing file.

+= 4.14.0 =
+* New feature: New filter hook `relevanssi_render_blocks` controls whether Relevanssi renders blocks in a post or not.
+If you are having problems updating long posts with lots of blocks, having this filter hook return `false` for the post in question will likely help, as rendering the blocks in a long post can take huge amounts of memory.
+* New feature: The user searches page has been improved a lot.
+* New feature: The [searchform] shortcode has a new parameter, 'post_type_boxes', which creates a checkbox for each post type you list in the value.
+For example [searchform post_type_boxes='*post,page'] would create a search with a checkbox for 'post' and 'page' post types, with 'post' pre-checked.
+* New feature: You can now have multiple dropdowns in one [searchform] shortcode.
+Anything that begins with 'dropdown' is considered a dropdown parameter, so you can do [searchform dropdown_1='category' dropdown_2='post_tag'] for example.
+* New feature: New filter hook `relevanssi_search_params` lets you filter search parameters after they've been collected from the WP_Query.
+* New feature: New filter hook `relevanssi_excerpt_post` lets you make Relevanssi skip creating excerpts for specific posts.
+* Changed behaviour: Filter hooks `relevanssi_1day`, `relevanssi_7days` and `relevanssi_30days` are removed, as the user searches page is now different.
+The default value for `relevanssi_user_searches_limit` is now 100 instead of 20.
+* Minor fix: In some languages, iOS uses „“ for quotes.
+Relevanssi now understands those for the phrase operator.
+* Minor fix: Stops Relevanssi from blocking the admin search for WooCommerce coupons and other WooCommerce custom post types.
+* Minor fix: Fixes problems with the WP-Members compatibility.
+* Minor fix: New parameter for `relevanssi_tokenize()` introduces the context (indexing or search query).
+The `relevanssi_extract_phrases()` is only used on search queries.
+* Minor fix: Relevanssi won't let you adjust synonyms and stopwords anymore if you use Polylang and are in 'Show all languages' mode.
+* Minor fix: Highlighting is improved by a more precise HTML entity filter, thanks to Jacob Bearce.

+= 4.13.3.1 =
+* Minor fix: The Bricks compatibility was broken.
+This version fixes it.

+= 4.13.3 =
+* New feature: You can now add a post type dropdown to search forms with the [searchform] shortcode with the parameter 'dropdown' set to 'post_type'.
+* New feature: Adds compatibility for Product GTIN (EAN, UPC, ISBN) for WooCommerce plugin.
+* New feature: New filter hook `relevanssi_post_to_excerpt` lets you filter the post object before an excerpt is created from it.
+* New feature: Relevanssi is now compatible with the Bricks page builder theme (requires Bricks 1.3.2).
+* Minor fix: The ″ character is now counted as a quote.
+* Minor fix: Running indexing through WP CLI doesn't cause PHP notices anymore.
+* Minor fix: Sometimes the Did you mean would return really weird long suggestions from the search logs.
+That won't happen anymore.
+* Minor fix: Improves tax_query handling in fringe cases with multiple AND clauses joined together with OR.
+* Minor fix: Oxygen compatibility has been improved.
+Rich text fields and updating posts when they are saved in Oxygen now work better, and revisions are no longer indexed.
+* Minor fix: Searching without a search term works much better now, you get more posts in the results (default value is up to 500).

+= 4.13.2 =
+* New feature: Adds support for Avada Live Search.
+* New feature: Adds support for Fibo Search.
+* Minor fix: Elementor library searches are not broken anymore when Relevanssi is enabled in admin.
+* Minor fix: Relevanssi now understands array-style post_type[] parameters.
+* Minor fix: Relevanssi now automatically considers the Turkish 'ı' the same as 'i'.

+= 4.13.1 =
+* New feature: Adds compatibility for WP-Members plugin, preventing blocked posts from showing up in the search results.
+* New feature: New function `relevanssi_get_attachment_suffix()` can be used to return the attachment file suffix based on a post object or a post ID.
+* Minor fix: Improves the Oxygen compatibility.
+Now also the [oxygen] shortcode tags are removed.

+= 4.13.0 =
+* New feature: New filter hook `relevanssi_phrase` filters each phrase before it's used in the MySQL query.
+* New feature: Relevanssi can now add Google-style missing term lists to the search results.
+You can either use the `%missing%` tag in the search results breakdown settings, or you can create your own code: the missing terms are also in `$post->missing_terms`.
+Relevanssi Premium will also add "Must have" links when there's just one missing term.
+* New feature: New filter hook `relevanssi_missing_terms_tag` controls which tag is used to wrap the missing terms.
+* New feature: New filter hook `relevanssi_missing_terms_template` can be used to filter the template used to display the missing terms.
+* New feature: New function `relevanssi_get_post_meta_for_all_posts()` can be used to fetch particular meta field for a number of posts with just one query.
+* New feature: New filter hook `relevanssi_post_author` lets you filter the post author display_name before it is indexed.
+* Changed behaviour: `relevanssi_strip_tags()` used to add spaces between HTML tags before stripping them.
+It no longer does that, but instead adds a space after specific list of tags (p, br, h1-h6, div, blockquote, hr, li, img) to avoid words being stuck to each other in excerpts.
+* Changed behaviour: Relevanssi now indexes the contents of Oxygen Builder PHP & HTML code blocks.
+* Changed behaviour: Relevanssi now handles synonyms inside phrases differently.
+If the new filter hook `relevanssi_phrase_synonyms` returns `true` (default value), synonyms create a new phrase (with synonym 'dog=hound', phrase `"dog biscuits"` becomes `"dog biscuits" "hound biscuits"`).
+If the value is `false`, synonyms inside phrases are ignored.
+* Minor fix: Warnings when creating excerpts with search terms that contain a slash were removed.
+* Minor fix: Better Ninja Tables compatibility to avoid problems with lightbox images.
+* Minor fix: Relevanssi did not work well in the Media Library grid view.
+Relevanssi is now blocked there.
+If you need Relevanssi in Media Library searches, use the list view.
+* Minor fix: Relevanssi excerpt creation didn't work correctly when numerical search terms were used.

 = 4.12.5 =
 * Changed behaviour: `relevanssi_excerpt_custom_field_content` now gets the post ID and list of custom field names as a parameter.
 * Minor fix: Makes sure Relevanssi options are not wiped when the free version is deleted while Premium is active.